44-566-Machine-Learning-S24/ml-s24-project-MogaparthiGanga/ANALYSIS.md

 ## 4. Random Forrest
-To check the notebook on Random Forrest [click here](Clustering.ipynb).
+To check the notebook on Random Forrest [Clustering](clustering.ipynb).

 ```
 Accuracy (training): 0.9998275340194038